-As of May 31, 2010 and November 30, 2009, the Company had an ownership interest of approximately 35% in Saneron, which is accounted for under the equity method of accounting.
+As of August 31, 2010 and November 30, 2009, the Company had an ownership interest of approximately 35% in Saneron, which is accounted for under the equity method of accounting.
 During 2006, the Company ceased recording equity in losses against the investment balance once the investment balance was written down to the total amount of goodwill, as goodwill should not be amortized.
-As of May 31, 2010 and November 30, 2009, the net Saneron investment, which represents goodwill, is reflected on the consolidated balance sheets at \$684,000.
-During 2009, the Company had an independent valuation performed on the Company's interest in Saneron.
-Management believes that this valuation accurately reflects the fair value of the Company's interest in Saneron as of May 31, 2010 and November 30, 2009 and that the goodwill was not impaired.
+As of August 31, 2010 and November 30, 2009, the net Saneron investment, which represents goodwill, is reflected on the consolidated balance sheets at \$684,000.
+During 2009, the Company had an independent valuation performed on the Company's interest in Saneron as of November 30, 2009.
+Management believes that this valuation accurately reflects the fair value of the Company's interest in Saneron as of November 30, 2009 and that the goodwill is not impaired.
+Since November 30, 2009, there have not been any events that have occurred that would indicate a decline in the value of the investment.

-For the three and six months ended May 31, 2010, the Company recorded equity in losses of Saneron operations of approximately \$17,000 and \$34,000, respectively, related to certain stock and warrant awards in the Company's common stock that were granted by Saneron at below fair value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
-For the three and six months ended May 31, 2009, the Company recorded equity in losses of Saneron operations of approximately \$32,000 and \$64,000, respectively, related to certain stock and warrant awards in the Company's common stock that were granted by Saneron at below fair value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three and nine months ended August 31, 2010, the Company recorded equity in losses of Saneron operations of approximately \$28,000 and \$62,000, respectively, related to certain stock and warrant awards in Saneron's common stock that were granted by Saneron at below fair value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three and nine months ended August 31, 2009, the Company recorded equity in losses of Saneron operations of approximately \$32,000 and \$96,000, respectively, related to certain stock and warrant awards in Saneron's common stock that were granted by Saneron at below fair value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
 The Company will continue to record equity in losses of affiliates related to stock compensation expense as this offsets additional paid-in capital and not the investment balance.

-As of May 31, 2010 and November 30, 2009, the Company has classified the Company's portion of the initial value of Company stock held by Saneron of approximately \$485,000 within stockholders' equity as treasury stock.
+As of August 31, 2010 and November 30, 2009, the Company has classified the Company's portion of the initial value of Company stock held by Saneron of approximately \$485,000 within stockholders' deficit as treasury stock.

 In January 2008, the Company formalized a research and development agreement with Saneron to develop regenerative therapies utilizing Cryo-Cell's Célle menstrual stem cell technology.
 Cryo-Cell and Saneron collaborate on research in pre-clinical models for certain neurological diseases and disorders.
 Under terms of the agreement, the Company provides Saneron with menstrual stem cells along with proprietary methodology associated with the technology.
-Saneron provides study materials and develops research methodology for potential therapeutic applications associated with designated pre-clinical applications.
+Saneron provides study materials and develops research methodology for potential therapeutic applications associated with designated pre-clinical applications at Saneron's expense.
 Intellectual property resulting from this research collaboration will be jointly owned by the parties.